mrsana365/vestra-app/README.md

 # 🛒 Full Stack eCommerce Website

-This is a full-stack eCommerce web application where users can explore products, filter and sort them, select variants (like size), add them to the cart, and place orders using multiple payment methods.
+Vestra is a full-stack eCommerce web application where users can explore products, filter and sort them, select variants (like size), add them to the cart, and place orders using multiple payment methods.
 The platform also includes an admin dashboard for product and order management.
 This project leverages modern web technologies, payment gateways (Stripe & Razorpay), and a robust backend API built with Node.js, Express, and MongoDB.

 ---